kstanfo00/PID-Fan/README.md

 https://docs.google.com/document/d/1CdptpyJqh2Pm-v1EEjkJoalSwdlUqXYwMQoneZT_n74/edit?usp=sharing

 ### Post Project Thoughts
 This project was a pain on the coding side.
-We spent 80% of the prok
+We spent 80% of the project on coding alone.

 ### Good Stuff: